meltygroup/cookiecutter-aiohttp/{{cookiecutter.project_slug}}/README.md

 ## Contributing

-To run the server locally, you can use `adev`:
+To run the server locally, after installing dev requirements, and the project itself (use `pip install -e .` to also have runtime dependencies), you can use `adev`:

 ```bash
 $ adev runserver {{ cookiecutter.project_slug }}/{{ cookiecutter.project_slug }}.py